onlinecity/wp-gatewayapi/readme.txt

 *Note: SMS'es sent via `gwapi_send_sms` are NOT saved in WordPress.
 They are however still accessible via the traffic log on GatewayAPI.com*

+= Contact Form 7 =

+If you are already into Contact Form 7, the additional fields should be selfexplainatory.

+**Defaults**

+You can fetch defaults for the GatewayAPI fields in the same manner as is supported by most of Contact Form 7's built-in fields.
+Our implementation is mostly compatible with that implementation.

+Enter for instance `get` to fetch from a query string variable of the same name.
+Enter `user_SOMEKEY` to fetch from the user fields or user meta, where `SOMEKEY` is replaced by the field name (either built-in information like email or display_name, or a meta key).
+Please note that some plugins, such as WP User Manager prefixes all their user meta keys.
+So if a WP User Manager field was labeled `phone`, the appropriate default value would be `user_wpmu_phone`.

+**Verification**

+Currently a two-step flow is supported for updating recipients.
+In this flow, the user receives an SMS before gaining access to updating his or her profile.

+In the near future, this will be expanded to also support signing up and unsubscription.
+To use two-step flow for signup and unsubscribe, you must for now rely on the GatewayAPI built-in form generator, available in the GatewayAPI settings.